alexjvr1/VelocityUCL/README.md

 ```
 /SAN/ugi/LepGenomics (3Tb)

+#Scripts for Velocity pipeline (you'll be working with the scripts in the pipeline folder)
+/SAN/ugi/LepGenomics/VelocityPipeline

 #If you add any files to this shared folder please make sure you change permissions so that everyone can access them:
 chmod g+wr filename
 chmod g+wr folder